philipcristiano/cooking.cristiano.cloud/site_src/recipes/cheesy-mac-and-peas/index.md

 ## Process

-1. Boil paste per package instructions.
+1. Boil pasta per package instructions.
-2. Combine remaining ingredients (except peas) in a high-speed blender.
-Do not mix yet.
+2. Combine remaining ingredients (except peas) in a high-speed blender. **Do not blend yet.**
-3. When pasta is cooked, drain but reserve 2 cups of water and add to blender.
-Return pasta to pot.
+3. When pasta is cooked, drain macaroni but reserve 2 cups of the cooking water.
-4. Turn blender on high and blend until very smooth and velvety.
+4. Transfer reserved pasta water to blender and blend until very smooth and velvety.
-5. Add sauce and peas to paste and mix.
+5. Add sauce and peas to pasta and mix.
-6. Let rest for 5 minutes before serving.
+6. Let rest for at least 5 minutes before serving.